 Administrative Medical Assistant Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that medical assistants could see a 23% projected increase in employment opportunities from 2014-2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that medical assistants could see a much faster increase in growth through 2028.
 This significant increase was due in part to an aging baby boomer population in need of medical services.
 In May 2018, the BLS reported that professional in the 90th percentile or higher earned $47,250 or more per year, whereas the bottom 10th percentile earned $24,790 or less per year.

 Although most of the training for medical office assistants is on the job, it's possible to earn a certificate or associate's degree to prepare for this career field.
-The BLS predicts job growth in this field from 2014-2024 will be much faster than average when compared to all occupations, which means the job prospects for those planning a career as a medical office assistant are good.
+With the rise of employement opportunities, the job prospects for those planning a career as a medical office assistant are good.